Strep A: Parents warned to look out for these symptoms as scarlet fever cases rise

 When should you seek medical help?

-Though in most cases scarlet fever will resolve without medical intervention, children can on occasion develop a bacterial infection on top of a virus and that can make them more unwell.

-As a parent, if you feel that your child seems seriously unwell, you should trust your own judgement, the UKHSA.
+Though in most cases scarlet fever will resolve without medical intervention, children can on occasion develop a bacterial infection on top of the virus, and that can make them more unwell.
+As a parent, if you feel that your child seems seriously unwell, you should trust your own judgement, said the UKHSA.

 Health officials say you should contact NHS 111 or your GP if: